Saravana1992-java/java-tutorial/Readme.md

 ## Software

-Before diving into the tutorial, let’s first understand [what software is](./Software.md) and With the help of [OS](./OS.md), [How the software is running as a OS process or service](./CPUCycleOfProcess.md) and utilizing a underlying computer hardware such as CPU, RAM, Hard disk and etc. How to develop a software application using java?
+Before diving into the tutorial, let’s first understand [what software is](./Software.md) and With the help of [OS](./OS.md), [How the software is running as a OS process or service](./CPUCycleOfProcess.md) and utilizing a underlying computer hardware such as CPU, RAM, Hard disk and etc.

+> This tutorial provides a comprehensive guide on developing software applications using [Java](./PlatformIndependance.md).

-### Software or Application Development with Java
+### Software application Development with Java

 As explained in [Fetch-Decode-Execute](./FetchDecodeExecute.md#-fetch-decode-execute-cycle), any application is ultimately executed by the underlying machine resources—such as the CPU or GPU—as low-level machine instructions.